Skip to main content

 Virtually every cell, tissue, organ, and system in the body is impacted by the circulatory system.
 This includes the generalized and more specialized functions of transport of materials, capillary exchange, maintaining health by transporting white blood cells and various immunoglobulins (antibodies), hemostasis, regulation of body temperature, and helping to maintain acid-base balance.
 In addition to these shared functions, many systems enjoy a unique relationship with the circulatory system.

-This page titled 18: The Cardiovascular System - Blood Vessels and Circulation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18: The Cardiovascular System - Blood Vessels and Circulation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.